UnofficialOpenUni/system-programming-lab/readme.md

 ### Keeping your forked repository and your PC files up to date:
 1. Make sure your forked repository is up to date with the original (AKA upstream) repository by simply navigating to the "<> Code" tab on your repository's Github webpage, and click the "Fetch upstream > Fetch and Merge" button.
-2. To update the repository's files saved to your PC, open the Terminal, and navigate to the repository's folder using the "cd" command.
+2. To update the repository's files saved to your PC, open the Terminal, and navigate to the repository's folder using the `cd` command.
-3. Enter the command "git status" to make sure you are on the main branch of the git repository, otherwise, use the command "git checkout main" to switch back to the main branch.
+3. Enter the command `git status` to make sure you are on the main branch of the git repository, otherwise, use the command `git checkout main` to switch back to the main branch.
-4. Enter the command "git pull origin main" - this will pull all the new changes and will update the files on your PC.
+4. Enter the command `git pull origin main` - this will pull all the new changes and will update the files on your PC.